the-lstv/Akeno/README.md

 Though thanks to its modularity, it can be easily expanded.

-The most interesting part is its webserver, which is extremely optimized and has some very nice features that make developing and deploying websites or apps really simple!
+The most interesting part is its powerful webserver, which is highly optimized and has some very cool features that make developing and deploying websites or apps really simple!

 ---